Darya Dugina: Claim of responsibility from National Republican Army

+Ponomarev's statements about NRA involvement

-In Ponomarev's narrative to the Kyiv Post, the group has previously carried out anonymous arson attacks on military induction centers, then shifted to targeting Dugin and Dugina as "something high-profile for which they could become well known."
-He elaborated that a contact in the group told him a week before the assassination to expect "something big," followed by instructions on the day of the event to "watch the news."
-Following news coverage of the assassination, Ponomarev claims that he was provided evidence of the group's responsibility.
+Ponomarev said the NRA is an underground group working inside Russia, dedicated to removing Putin from power.
+He later said it is a "network" of clandestine cells.
+Ponomarev told the Kyiv Post the group previously carried out anonymous arson attacks on military induction centers, then shifted to targeting Dugin and Dugina as "something high-profile for which they could become well known."
+He said that a contact in the group told him a week before the assassination to expect "something big," followed by instructions on the day of the event to "watch the news."
+Following news coverage of the assassination, Ponomarev said that he was provided evidence of the group's responsibility.